Exploring India's Intriguing North

 £3,075

-Guide price information is based on family of 4 (consisting of 2 adults and 2 children under 12) with included flights from London, accommodation, transport and experiences detailed in the itinerary above.
+Guide price information is based on 2 people sharing with included flights from London, accommodation, transport and experiences detailed in the itinerary above.
 Guide prices do not include optional things to do.
 Unless specified guide prices are based on 2025 departures.
 Call us for up to date prices – the cost of your holiday depends upon the time of year you travel, how long you go for, preferred departure airport, airlines, hotels and things to do.
-Based on 2 people sharing